It’s all about pedigree

 CLICHED TILL THE VERY END

-The party of Heroes, was not inspiring or diverse enough for me, not only that the interaction between is not a plentiful as it was in previous entries, which doesn’t allow for proper character development.
+The party of Heroes, was not inspiring, or diverse enough for me, not only that the interaction between is not as plentiful as it was in previous entries, which doesn’t allow for proper character development.

-The Villains don’t fare much better, especially the main Villain never seems to me as a threat to the main party, there aren’t really many shockers in the game, in fact I will be honest with you here, and tell you that seasoned vets probably will find no twists and turns in the game.
+The Villains don’t fare much better, especially the main Villain, who never seems to me, as a real threat to the main party.
+There aren’t really many shockers in the game, in fact, I will be honest with you here, and tell you that seasoned vets will probably find no twists and turns in the game’s plot.

 The only saving grace in the plot might be Raven, who doesn’t get much screen time but when he shows up, he usually does something meaningful.

-Last but not least, Game Arts has to stop making stories about resurrecting dead Evil Gods, really they have already done every thing they can with that theme in the last two entries, and the lack of creativity in this title’s story implies to me, that they have reached the end of the line with that particular topic so please for Grandia 4, I hope that they change subjects.
+Last but not least, Game Arts has to stop making stories about resurrecting dead Evil Gods, really they have already done every thing they can with that theme in the last two entries, and the lack of creativity in this title’s story implies to me, that they have reached the end of the line with that particular topic.
+So, for Grandia 4, I hope that they change subjects.

 And what about the Sky you ask?
 Well nothing at all, yeah Yuki flies a plane, but so did Cid in FFVII, and pretty much any RPG character that ever had to traverse a world map!
 One would think the sky hid a mystery and what not, by the way the game was being advertised, but the sky theme is never really played with at its fullest…pointless really.

-Other than that the Water effects are flat, the texturing is as good as is gets in a PS2 RPG, and the over world map that appears when flying the airplane, is impressive looking, so all in all this is probably the best looking RPG in the PS2 along with KH 2, that’s until the inevitable release of FFXII, which surely will look better than anything else on the market when it does come out.
+Other than that, the Water effects are flat, the texturing is as good as is gets in a PS2 RPG, and the over world map that appears when flying the airplane is impressive looking, so all in all, this is probably the best looking RPG on the PS2 along with KH 2, that’s until the inevitable release of FFXII, which surely will look better than anything else on the market when it does come out.

 NORIYUKI IWADARE NOW ON TOP CLASS

 The music here is pretty much the same music that was played in the last two games, with the exception of some new tracks and some Lunar inspired songs, in particular the song that plays when you are on a shop or an inn was a composition taken from the Lunars.
-Which is not a bad thing considering, that we might never see a Lunar 3 on the market (It was on the works but apparently was canned in 2001), so the spirit of that series lives on at least musically on Grandia 3.
+Which is not a bad thing considering that we might never see a Lunar 3 on the market (It was on the works but apparently was canned in 2001).
+At least, the spirit of that series lives on musically in Grandia 3.

 A WORTHY GAME FOR NEW PLAYERS

-Gameplay: 7.5-This still remains the best Battle System in the market, the exploration aspect of the game has been improved even if the stages are bit too linear.
-Why did the developers tinkered with the Mana and Skills systems is anyone’s guess.
+This still remains the best Battle System in the market, the exploration aspect of the game has been improved even if the stages are bit too linear.
+Why the developers tinkered with the Mana and Skills systems is anyone’s guess.
 I was annoyed frequently by the load times, and the fact that a game this short and small came in TWO DVDs is mind boggling.

-Graphics: 9.5-Could be the best looking RPG on the PS2 today.
+Could be the best looking RPG on the PS2 today.
 Sharp textures, well animated environments and characters.
-The amazing vistas make this a Jaw dropper, if you never played an XBOX game that is.
+The amazing vistas make this a Jaw dropper, if you have never played an XBOX game that is.

-Music: 8.5- Iwadare shows his class but his songs are getting a bit repetitive these days, I liked “IN the Sky” By Miz unlike some people.
+Iwadare shows his class, but his songs are getting a bit repetitive these days, I liked “In the Sky” By Miz unlike some people.
 The acting was merely ok though.

-Addictiveness: 3.0-Chances are you will play it once and never touch it again.
-Grandia games were never about replay ability they were about story, and when the story sucks this bad, it’s not worth playing twice, hardly worth playing once actually.
+Chances are you will play it once and never touch it again.
+Grandia games were never about replay value.
+They were about story, and when the story sucks this bad, it’s not worth playing twice, hardly worth playing once actually.

-Overall: 7.0-Techinically this is a good solid RPG, very polished fundamentals, but what’s worth an RPG without a great story?
-Grandia 3 doesn’t ruin the series ( Lets pretend again Grandia Xtreme never happened) but it certainly hurts its good name a bit.
+Techinically this is a good, solid RPG, very polished fundamentals, but what’s worth an RPG without a great story?
+Grandia 3 doesn’t ruin the series ( Lets pretend again that Grandia Xtreme never happened) but it certainly hurts its good name a bit.